spaulg/backbone.chromeStorageAdapter/README.md

 var model = Backbone.Model.extend({
     initialize: function()
     {
-        this.storageProxy = new Backbone.StorageProxy(this, new Backbone.ChromeStorage('MyNamespace');
+        this.storageProxy = new Backbone.StorageProxy(this, new Backbone.ChromeStorageAdapter('MyNamespace');
     }
 });
 ```